Business, Economics, and Management

 BEM 102.
 Introduction to Accounting.
 9 units (3-0-6); third term.
 This course provides the knowledge and skills necessary for the student to understand financial statements and financial records and to make use of the information for management and investment decisions.
 Topics include: an overview of financial statements and business decisions; the balance sheet, the income statement, and the cash flow statement; sales revenue, receivables, and cash; cost of goods sold and inventory; long-lived assets and depreciation, and amortization; current and long-term liabilities; owners' equity; investments in other corporations and an introduction to financial statement analysis.
 Instructor: Ewens.

 BEM 104.
 Investments.
 9 units (3-0-6); third term.
 Prerequisites: Ec 11, BEM 103, some familiarity with statistics.
 Examines the theory of financial decision making and statistical techniques useful in analyzing financial data.
 Topics include portfolio selection, equilibrium security pricing, empirical analysis of equity securities, fixed-income markets, market efficiency, and risk management.
 Instructor: Roll.

 BEM 107.
 Applied Corporate Finance and Investment Banking.
 9 units (3-0-6); third term.
 Prerequisites: BEM 103.
 This course builds on the concepts introduced in BEM 103 and applies them to current issues related to the financial management, regulation, and governance of both ongoing corporations and new start-up companies.
 The fundamental theme is valuation.
 The course discusses how valuation is affected by, among others, the role of directors, regulation of mergers and acquisitions, and management incentives.
-Instructor: Cornell.
+Not offered 2019–20.

 BEM 110.
 Venture Capital.
 9 units (3-0-6); second term.
 Prerequisites: BEM 102, 103.
 An introduction to the theory and practice of venture capital financing of start-ups.
 This course covers the underlying economic principles and theoretical models relevant to the venture investment process, as well as the standard practices used by industry and detailed examples.
 Topics include: The history of VC; VC stages of financing; financial returns to private equity; LBOs and MBOs; people versus ideas; biotech; IPOs; and CEO transitions.
 Instructor: Ewens.